benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 3. Find curvature of endpoint with respect to starting position (eg. A)
 4. Find slope at A by dividing curvature of length over the length
 5. Knowing that the $\theta A$ is equivalent to $\theta DA$, it is okay to set $\theta A$ equal to the area of moments between the point of maximum deflection and an endpoint in an effort to discover where the maximum deflection occurs.

+## 2D Design Examples

+To find internal 2D shear, moment, and axial reactions ([Example](http://benjaminklassen.com/documents/examples/statics/2dinternalloadings.pdf)):

+1. Draw FBD
+2. Solve for reactions
+3. Take cuts at desired points and solve

+To design plate with a bolt ([Example](http://benjaminklassen.com/documents/examples/statics/designplate.pdf)):

+- In order to design this plate with a bolt properly, one must test for bearing of plate (punching failure), tension of plate (tensile failure), shear of plate (also punching), and shear of bolt.
+All of this is assuming that allowable bearing, shear, and tensile stresses are given

+1. Check failure of the plate in tension.
+Use $\sigma_{allow} = N/A$ at the smallest cross-section.
+2. Check failure of the plate by bearing.
+   1. Project curved area of the bolt to a rectangle.
+   2. Use $\sigma_{allow} = \frac{N}{Projected A}$ at the bolt hole
+3. Check failure of plate by shear (remember bolt is in double shear)
+   1. Calculate area that would experience shear if bolt pushed through
+   2. Use $\tau_{allow} = V/A$ to solve
+4. Check failure of bolt by shear.
+Remember that in equilibrium, the shear force felt by the bolt is equal to the force applied to the bar
+   1. Use $\tau_{allow} = V/A$ to solve

+How to find required diameter of pin given required average maximum shear stress ([Example](http://benjaminklassen.com/documents/examples/statics/findingrequiredpindiameter.pdf)):

+1. Find all external forces being applied at the pins
+2. Find resultant forces being applied
+3. Check if pin is in double shear.
+If so, divide resultant force by 2
+4. Use formula $\tau_{avg} = V/A$ and isolate for pin diameter.

 ## Solutions